HORSEBACK RIDING

 Nearby Trail Ideas

-• The Pacific Crest Trail (PCT): Using logging roads, you can easily access the world famous Pacific Crest Trail from the Lodge.
+• The Pacific Crest Trail (PCT): The world-famous PCT can be easily accessed from the Lodge using logging roads.
 It can be ridden in either direction.

-• Domingo Springs to Drakesbad: A guest favorite, arrangements can be made to have lunch at Drakesbad and soak in their mineral hot spring pool after your ride.
+• Domingo Springs to Drakesbad: A guest favorite, you can arrange to have lunch at Drakesbad and soak in their mineral hot spring pool after your ride.

-• Stover Springs: Located 7 miles north, Stover Springs is a popular staging area for endurance rides.
+• Stover Springs: Located 7 miles north, Stover Springs is a popular endurance-ride staging area.

-• Carter Mountain: Heading south, you can across Soldier Meadow and climb beautiful Carter Mountain for a fun challenge with awe-inspiring views.
+• Carter Mountain: Heading south, you can cross the Soldier Meadow and climb beautiful Carter Mountain for a fun challenge with awe-inspiring views.

 • Bizz Johnson Trail: This excellent trail is actually a segment of an old railway route located 25 miles between Westwood and Susanville.
-You’ll find eleven bridges and two tunnels, all passable on horseback.
-There are 6 different trailheads located along the route.
+It has eleven bridges and two tunnels, all passable on horseback.
+Six different trailheads are located along the route.
 This is a great option for exploring the changing colors during the fall months.

 • Caribou Wilderness: Access the Caribou Wilderness through the Hay Meadows trailhead.
-The South Caribou Lakes Loop is 10 miles long and encompasses seven gorgeous lakes, including Beauty Lake, Posey Lake, Long Lake, and 4 Hidden Lakes.
+The South Caribou Lakes Loop is 10 miles long and encompasses seven gorgeous lakes, including Beauty Lake, Posey Lake, Long Lake, and four hidden lakes.

 Horseback Riding Trails in Lassen Park